P2PSP/gopro/GSOC_DOC.md

 #### CHECKLIST:
 1. **DONE** - Build and compile ffmpeg for Android.
 [Here's how](https://github.com/sravan953/gopro/tree/master/FFmpegLibrary/BUILD_GUIDE).
-2. Obtain live preview of GoPro's point of view.
+2. **NOT DONE** Obtain live preview of GoPro's point of view.
 3. **DONE** - Upload live stream to popular streaming desinations.
-In this case, YouTube.
-Facebook streaming is work in progress.
+YouTube and Facebook streaming are supported.